invinst/CPDBv2_frontend/README.md

 We use instances from Azure for now.

 - Staging IP address: [23.96.180.229](http://23.96.180.229)
-- `bin/deploy-staging`: deploy to staging. (password is the same as deploy user's on v1)
+- `bin/setup-staging`: Setup the infrastructure of staging. (password is the same as deploy user's on v1).
+Before setting up with the recent scripts, please ensure that you have your ssh keys on the server.
+- `bin/deploy-staging`: Deploy the new updates to staging.

 ## Browser supports